DeimosMD/MarodiGameLib/README.md

 To utilize the library one must create a _Game_ object, by either creating an instance of the
 _Game_ class directly or creating a subclass and creating an instance of that.
+Creating a _Game_ subclass is not necessary for the basic program made in this tutorial but is good practice because it is used a lot in more complex games.
 Below is an example of a _Game_ subclass.
 Creating sprites is as well practically necessary for any game.
 Below also an example of how to make a basic _Player_ sprite class.